TABLE OF CONTENTS

 Spirulina Health Benefits

 Spirulina platensis or ‘Spirulina’ is commonly known as a unicellular microalgae which grows in both fresh and saltwater.
 It is also said to grow in what is called ‘brackish bodies of water’ (Capelli and Cysewski, 2018).
-Brackish bodies of water are water sources that are somewhat salty (more than freshwater), but still not as salty as seawater (https://www.merriam-webster.com/).
+Brackish bodies of water are somewhat salty water sources (more than freshwater), but still not as salty as seawater (https://www.merriam-webster.com/).
 Due to the fact that it survives best in an alkaline environment, it is prominently found in lakes in areas such as Sub-Saharan Africa and in the past, Mexico and Central America (Capelli and Cysewski, 2018).

 Some noted side effects of spirulina include insomnia and gastric problems with uncertain or unlikely causality (Marles et al. 2011).
 Only a few cases of severe side effects have been noted after the consumption of amounts greater than three (3) grams per day for 1 month.
 For example, Rhabdomyolysis (Mazokopakis,et. al. 2008).